Applied Choreographies: Frontend Choreographies

-\paragraph{Other Terms.} In a conditional $\prid{cond}$ process $\pid p$ evaluates a condition $e$ in its local state to choose between the continuations $C_1$ and $C_2$.
-Term $\prid{par}$ is the standard parallel composition of choreographies, as in~\cite{MY13,CMS14}.
-Terms $\prid{def}$, $\prid{call}$, and $\prid {inact}$ denote respectively the standard definition of recursive procedures, procedure calls, and inaction.
-Some terms bind identifiers in continuations.
+\paragraph{Other Terms} Term $\prid{seq}$ is sequential composition.
+In a conditional $\prid{cond}$, process $\pid p$ evaluates a condition $e$ in its local state to choose between the continuations $C_1$ and $C_2$.
+Term $\prid{par}$ is standard parallel composition, which allows partial actions in two choreographies $C_1$ and $C_2$ to interact.
+Respectively, terms $\prid{def}$, $\prid{call}$, and $\prid {inact}$ model the definition of recursive procedures, procedure calls, and inaction.

+Some terms bind identifiers in continuations---the choreography that follows them in a sequential composition.
 In terms $\prid{start}$ and $\prid{acc}$, the session identifier $k$ and the process identifiers $\pids q$ are bound (as they are freshly created).
-All other identifiers are free.
 In terms $\prid{com}$ and $\prid{recv}$, the variables used by the receiver to store the message are bound ($x$ and all the $x_i$, respectively).
 In term $\prid{req}$, the session identifier $k$ is bound.
 Finally, in term $\prid{def}$, the procedure identifier $X$ is bound.
-In the remainder, we sometimes omit $\inact$ or irrelevant variables (e.g., in communications with empty messages).
+In the remainder, we omit $\inact$ or irrelevant variables (e.g., in communications with empty messages).
+Terms $\prid{com}$, $\prid{send}$, and $\prid{recv}$ include role annotations only for clarity reasons; roles in such terms can be inferred, as shown in~\cite{M13:phd}.

-\begin{remark} As in~\cite{CM13}, except for terms $\prid{start}$, $\prid{req}$, and $\prid{acc}$, annotating roles in AC is not technically necessary since we can infer roles from session identifiers.
-However, all AC terms include roles to simplify the presentation of our typing discipline in \S~\ref {sec:typing}. \end{remark}